Spring Classic Homepage

 Supporting Special Olympics Texas

-Over the past 17 years, Texas Iron Spikes has hosted the annual Spring Classic Softball Tournament to raise funds for Special Olympics Texas.
-Over the years the event has gained in size and popularity, raising over $250,000 dollars for Special Olympics of Texas.
+Over the past 18 years, Texas Iron Spikes has hosted the annual Spring Classic Softball Tournament to raise funds for Special Olympics Texas.
+Over the years the event has gained in size and popularity, raising well over $250,000 dollars for Special Olympics Texas.

 The mission of Special Olympics is to provide year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness, demonstrate courage, experience joy and participate in a sharing of gifts, skills and friendship with their families, other Special Olympics athletes and the community.